Nursing requires endless patience

 It's difficult not to apply a plaster on a cut in a specific way or not to fluff pillows like you would when your making a hospital bed at work, and i still make a shift planner for my every day life as well as when I'm at work

-I bet there are lots of bits of nursing that have crept into your everyday life and habits.
-Are there any that you want to share?
+of nursing that have crept into your everyday life and habits.
+Are there

 So you want to be a nurse